 Sepsis is an illness that can develop in some pregnant women, as well as in women who have recently had a baby or babies.
-Sepsis that occurs during pregnancy is called maternal sepsis.
+Sepsis that occurs when you are pregnant is called maternal sepsis.
 Sometimes called blood poisoning, sepsis is the body’s inflammatory response to infection, but it can overload the body’s ability to cope.
 Read more in our article here.

 The government now recommends that the best time to be vaccinated against whooping cough to protect your baby is from 20 weeks, after you've had your scan, up to 32 weeks of pregnancy.
 This can help help protect them and their baby from serious disease as protective antibodies are passed from mum to their unborn baby.
 Newborns are vaccinated at two, three and four months of age.
 Whooping cough can infect anyone, but it is babies during their first few months of life who are most vulnerable.
 The vaccination was first introduced as a temporary measure in 2012.

 Sexually transmitted infections may include HIV, Hepatitis B and C and genital herpes.
 Sexually transmitted infections can affect the health of you and your baby but may have no symptoms.
 If there is a chance you might be infected you should see your doctor or midwife.
 Alternatively, you could visit the nearest genito-urinary medicine (GUM) clinic or sexual health clinic (where your confidentiality is guaranteed).